How do you know you have an obsessive-compulsive disorder?

 2. Obsessed with ordering or stuff arrangement

 Normally, you organize your things at home.
-You put them in right places.
+You put them in the right places.
 But people with OCD, they don’t just arrange things, they organize things in detail.
 They make sure that everything is precise.

 3. Constant checking